focus61/focus61/README.md

 ### Hi there 👋, my name is Aleksandr
 #### I am iOS Developer
 I have been studying iOS development since 2020

-Now i work in local courier service(since may 2022)
+Work in local courier service(may 2022 - to the present)

 ![I am GitHub Readme Generator's creator](https://www.codewars.com/users/Focus61/badges/small)